chend666/The-Silent-Foxes/checkpoint3/README.md

 ### Interactive Visualization

-#### Q1 What is the distribution of officers' salary across race, gender and other discrepancies? [by Density]
+#### Q1 What is the distribution of officers' salary across race, gender and other discrepancies?

-#### Q2 What is the distribution of the categories of the misconducts (illegal search, use of force, etc.) for officers with or without awards? [by Box plot]
+#### Q2 What is the distribution of the categories of the misconducts (illegal search, use of force, etc.) for officers with or without awards?

-#### Q3 Can we compare misconduct maps according to different time lines(monthly, yearly) and make an interactive map to show the continuous change? [by Circular Barplot]
+#### Q3 Can we compare misconduct maps according to different time lines(monthly, yearly) and make an interactive map to show the continuous change?

 #### Q4 Can we dig more information from the cold zone(misconducts happened lower annually/on average) by making a heat map?